Code of Student Conduct

 Medical Amnesty may not apply to incidents where there may be other policy violations, such as an organizational violation, physical or sexual violence, hazing or possession of substances that induce incapacitation, such as "date-rape" drugs.
 Lycoming College will review incidents where an individual uses Medical Amnesty more than one time by the same individual.
 In such situations, the matter may be referred to Associate Dean of Students or designee to determine appropriate next steps.

-The Student Conduct Code is in effect beginning January 12, 2015.
-Lycoming College students should explore the contents in this Student Conduct Code, as there have been many changes aimed to support an efficient, equitable and fair process for our students.
+The Code of Student Conduct is in effect beginning August 30, 2019.
+Lycoming College students should explore the contents in this Code of Student Conduct, as there have been many changes aimed to support an efficient, equitable and fair process for our students.